Current Exhibitions

 Jamaica Plain Branch Library

-The Jamaica Plain Branch Library, in partnership with The Friends of the Jamaica Plain Branch of the Boston Public Library, is excited to announce the first exhibit of its 2025 annual rotating art program, Healing Paths by local artist Kevin Gillespie.
+The Jamaica Plain Branch Library, in partnership with The Friends of the Jamaica Plain Branch of the Boston Public Library, is excited to announce the next exhibit of its 2025 annual rotating art program, Viscera, an exhibition by Somerville-based artist Audrey Diallo.

-More information about Kevin and his work is available on his website, opens a new window.
+More information about Audrey and her work is available on her website, opens a new window.
 Additional information is also available on the Friends of the Jamaica Plain Branch Library website, opens a new window.

 This exhibition is made possible through the generous support of The City-Wide Friends of the Boston Public Library, opens a new window, a volunteer, community-based organization that seeks to enhance public awareness, recognition, status and financial support of the library system through advocacy and education.